New Fitness Trends from Denver

 These are types of classes that people are wanting to try next:

+Eighteen to 25 year-olds are interested in trying fitness classics like aerobics as well as exploring the fitness frontier through aerial workouts.
+While 9% of 26-45 year-olds are interested in sampling aerial workouts, only 6% of 46-65 year-olds say they want to try it.
 In general, the younger respondents were, the more they wanted to try something new.
-In the two younger age groups, almost everyone is looking to try something new; 93% of 18-25 year olds and 86% of 26-45 year olds are hoping to branch out.
-Meanwhile, 75% of 46-65 year olds want to go outside of their current exercise regimen and trying something new.* If you have a new type of workout, you should definitely look to younger age groups to be your first adopters.
+In the two younger age groups, almost everyone is looking to try something new; 88% of 18-25 year-olds and 87% of 26-45 year-olds are hoping to branch out.
+Meanwhile, 78% of 46-65 year-olds want to go outside of their current exercise regimen and trying something new.
+If you have a new type of workout, you should consider looking to younger age groups to be your first adopters.

 How do people in Denver find out about new fitness trends?

 Tech is another significant trend in the quest to get fit.
-Fitness trackers have become an important part of accountability and exercise routines.
-In a survey from earlier this year, 69% of Denver residents reported owning a fitness tracker.
-The top brand for trackers was Fitbit (with 57% of owners having chosen the brand), followed by Apple (at 30%).**
+Fitness trackers have become an important part of accountability and exercise routines (more on the rise of the fitness tracker here).
+In a recent survey, 69% of Denver residents reported owning a fitness tracker.
+The top brand for trackers was Fitbit (with 57% of owners having chosen the brand), followed by Apple (at 30%).*

 Where are we headed?